johnsonandjohnson/Bodiless-JS/packages/bodiless-table/doc/table.md

 ### Adding Data to a Table

 All new tables in BodilessJS start with 3 columns and 3 rows.
 To add data to a cell, click on the cell and start typing.
-Clicking tab will move the cursor one cell to the right.
+The tab key will move the cursor one cell to the right.
 You can format text in a cell using the same tools as in the [Full Rich Text editor](./RichText).